ISISComputingGroup/ibex_developers_manual/Reflectometry-Composite-Driving-Layer.md

 ![4 points for a 2D example map](reflectometers/Interpolated2DExample.png)

+At point:

-The point A (0,0) is equidistance from all points so is the average of all points, thus the correction is 33/4.
+- A (0,0) = 8.25.
+Point is equidistance from all points so is the average of all points.
-The point b (10,0) is halfway between the two right-hand points so the correction is 15.
+- B (10,0) = 15.
+Point is halfway between the two right-hand points so is average of righthand points.
-The point C is outside of the shape made by the points and so its correction is 0.
+- C (12,3) =0.
+Point is outside of the area made by the points and so its correction is 0.

 The algorithm used is the linear version of [griddata from `scipy`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html).